Polkan37/mntn/readme.md

 ---

-Be carful with ukrainian transliteration, weather api sudently know only russian versions as Kiev,  Krivoy Rog, Vinitsa
+Be carful with ukrainian transliteration, weather api sudently know only russian versions as Kiev,  Krivoy Rog, Vinitsa.